morgen-so/morgen-obsidian/README.md

 You can do this by clicking on the context menu item in the top right of the task pane.
 Here you can modify how tasks are grouped, ordered and filtered.

+### Step 5: Install this plugin, and gain extra features

+Once installed, this plugin provides a setting to control whether to hide IDs in task lists, so that you can sync your tasks without noisy task IDs cluttering your view.

 ## Support and Feedback